mug-n-ai/AstrOmakase/README.md

 #### General Tools

 - **Anaconda**: A powerful distribution for Python and R programming languages, widely used for scientific computing.
-- **Discord**: A communication platform for chat and voice, useful for collaborative projects.
-- **Dropbox**: Cloud storage service for easy file sharing and backup.
-- **Franz**: A messaging app that combines multiple chat services into one application.
+Anaconda includes popular data science libraries such as NumPy, SciPy, and Matplotlib.
+- **Chrome browser**: A fast, secure, and easy-to-use web browser.
 - **GIMP**: GNU Image Manipulation Program, a versatile graphics editor.
 - **HDFCompass**: A tool for browsing and analyzing HDF5 data.
 - **Kdiff3**: A diff and merge program for comparing files and directories.
+- **LibreOffice**: A powerful office suite for word processing, spreadsheets, presentations, and more.
-- **LaTeX Studio**: A comprehensive LaTeX editor for creating scientific documents.
+- **OBS Studio**: A free and open-source software for video recording and live streaming.
-- **NordVPN**: A secure VPN service for protecting your online privacy.
+- **Okular**: A document viewer for PDF, PostScript, DjVu, and other formats.
 - **PDFsam**: A tool to split and merge PDF files.
+- **Precommit**: A framework for managing and maintaining multi-language pre-commit hooks.
+- **Transmission**: A BitTorrent client for downloading files.
+- **VLC Media Player**: A versatile media player that can play most multimedia files and streaming protocols.
 - **rSync**: A utility for efficiently transferring and synchronizing files.
 - **rClone**: A command-line program to manage files on cloud storage.
-- **ScrCPy**: A screen mirroring application for Android devices.
-- **Slack**: A collaboration hub that connects teams.
-- **SuperPaper**: A multi-monitor wallpaper manager.
-- **Microsoft Teams**: A collaboration app that helps your team stay organized.
-- **Zoom**: A video conferencing tool for meetings and webinars.

 #### Astronomy Tools